DiLi-Lab/MeRID-eye-tracking/guidelines/markdown/INSTALL_PYLINK.md

 Note, that the path to your environment (for both Mac and Windows) looks different if:
 1. you installed miniconda instead of anaconda.
 Then you can replace `anaconda3` with `miniconda3`
 2. you named your virtual environment differently.
 Then `merid3.10` must be replaced with the name of the environment.
+3. Please replace python 3.10 with python 3.9 if you are using python 3.9.